Pipeline

 About AN2-502998

 AN2-502998 (formerly known as AN15368) is a boron-based small molecule therapeutic candidate under development for the treatment of chronic Trypanosoma cruzi (T. cruzi) infection, which causes Chagas disease.
 AN2-502998 was originally discovered by researchers at Anacor, in close collaboration with the University of Georgia, and with grant funding from Wellcome.
-IND-enabling studies are underway.
-AN2-502998, previously published under AN15368, is the only compound of which we are aware to have demonstrated curative activity in preclinical studies across multiple species, including in non-human primates with long-term, naturally acquired chronic infections of diverse T. cruzi genetic types1.
+AN2-502998 is the only compound of which we are aware to have demonstrated curative activity in preclinical studies across multiple species, including in non-human primates with long-term, naturally acquired chronic infections of diverse T. cruzi genetic types.
+A Phase 1 clinical study is underway evaluating the safety, tolerability, and pharmacokinetics of oral AN2-502998 in healthy volunteers.

 About Chagas Disease